 To get new clients you need to first attract new people to your salon’s Instagram account and then guide them to book with you.

 Good images are crucial on Instagram.
 But to ensure your post reaches more potential new clients there are a number of things you need to have in place for your post captions.
 I’m not only talking about a good local hashtag strategy but also how to write in a way that increases the engagement of your posts.

 I’ve summarized what they are in the post The 7 Secrets to Salon Instagram Captions That Grow Your Followers which I highly recommend you go through.

 Maximize Your Salon or Spa’s Instagram Bio

 I don’t know your goal with being on Instagram.

 But it’s quite likely that you don’t just want more people to hear about your salon and engage with your posts.
 I’m guessing you also want your presence on Instagram to generate new clients and grow your salon business.

-On Facebook and other channels you can put a lot of information about your salon on the profile page but for Instagram, you only have a few lines of text and one link that you’re allowed to include.
+On Facebook and other channels, you can put a lot of information about your salon on the profile page but on Instagram, you only have a few lines of text and one link that you’re allowed to include.

 How you use this space is essential for you to get profile visits to engage further with your business.
 Thus, I’ve written a full article just on that.
 Learn all you need about creating an effective salon Instagram bio in this article.